-The production of renewable energy from the agricultural and forestry sectors, on the other hand, stood at 5% of the total regional production of renewable energy in 2011, against a national value of 13%.
-Overall, RDP-funded installations to date will be able to guarantee the annual production of energy from renewable sources equal to 0.2% of renewable energy production from the agricultural and forestry sectors surveyed by EUROSTAT and SIMERI-GSE in 2011.
-If we consider the obligations arising from the Burden Sharing Decree, it can be seen that the measures financed currently contribute only 0.09% of the target by 2020.
+The production of renewable energy from the agricultural and forestry sectors, on the other hand, stood at 624.46 Ktoe in 2011, representing 5% of the total regional production of renewable energy compared to a national value of 13%.
+Overall, the plants currently financed by the RDP will be able to guarantee the annual production of energy from renewable sources of 15,623 Mwh/year, equal to 1,343 toe/year (complementary result indicator R15).
+This production represents 0.2% of the renewable energy production from the agricultural sector and the forestry sector surveyed by EUROSTAT and SIMERI-GSE in 2011.
+If we consider the obligations arising from the Burden Sharing Decree, which provides for a production of 1,554 ktoe for Tuscany by 2020, we can see that currently the interventions financed contribute only 0.09% of the target by 2020.

-Finally, a word on emissions from the agricultural sector.
-Those accounted for as non-ionising radiation in the Tuscany region account for 2.2% of national emissions in 2015.
-The area covered by the RDP commitment contributing to the reduction of greenhouse gases is 106,000 hectares, or 18% of the agricultural area of the region.
+Finally, a word on the emissions of the agricultural sector.
+Those recorded in the NIR in Tuscany represent in 2015 2.2% of national emissions.
+The area covered by the RDP commitment (area subject to commitment) that contributes to the reduction of GHG is 106,000 hectares, or 18% of the agricultural area of the region.
 95% of this is associated with organic farming (old and current programming), the remaining 5% with other operations.
-Overall, RDP measures contributing to the reduction of greenhouse gas emissions from agriculture result in a reduction in annual nitrogen input of around 1019 tonnes compared to conventional agriculture.
-In particular, integrated agriculture (previous programming) contributes more than 24% while 69% of the total is obtained through organic farming, the remaining 7% of the reduction is shared among the other actions2.
+Overall, the RDP interventions that contribute to the reduction of greenhouse gas emissions from agriculture generate a reduction in the annual nitrogen contribution, compared to conventional agriculture, of about 1019 tonnes, equal to an emission reduction of 4,770 tCO2eq-years.
+In particular, integrated agriculture (previous programming) contributes for more than 24% while 69% of the total is obtained thanks to organic farming (3267 tonnesCO2eq;), the remaining 7% of the reduction is divided among the other actions.

-Regarding the absorption of CO2 by the regional forest sector, the cumulative figure shows that forests have a large incidence representing 28% of total emissions.
-Overall, the total amount of forest areas contributing to carbon sequestration or conservation represents only 0.4% of the total regional forest area.
-In view of this, the Managing Authority of the RDP has proposed an amendment to the Programme to transfer the unused resources to other forest submeasures properly aimed at the management of existing wooded areas, both in economic terms, through productive investments for the enhancement of the forest/wood chain, and in environmental terms, for the strengthening of forest ecosystems and for the enhancement in terms of public utility of forest areas.
+With regard to the absorption of CO2 by the regional forest sector, the cumulative figure shows that forests have a large incidence representing 28% of total emissions.
+Overall, the forest areas contributing to carbon sequestration or conservation represent only 0.4% of the total regional forest area.
+In consideration of this, the Managing Authority proposed a modification to the Programme to transfer the economies that occurred to other forest submeasures properly aimed at the management of existing wooded areas, both in economic terms, through productive investments for the enhancement of the forest/wood chain (with submeasure 8.6), and in environmental terms, for the strengthening of forest ecosystems and for the enhancement in terms of public utility of forest areas (with submeasure 8.5).